-95. If a customer can demonstrate that they have lost interest due to a delay in paying benefit, you can consider a special payment to reimburse the loss.
-You will need to consider if the benefit is such that they could and would have set it to one side to earn interest as well as request proof that they have an interest-bearing savings account.
+119. If a customer can demonstrate that they have lost interest due to a delay in paying benefit / child maintenance, you can consider a special payment to reimburse the loss.
+You will need to consider if the payment is such that they could and would have set it to one side to earn interest as well as request proof that they have an interest-bearing savings account.
 If the delay was such that you had already awarded a payment in respect of any loss in the value of the money you would need to take this into account.
 For example, if £15.30 had been paid to compensate for any erosion in monetary value, but the customer could demonstrate that he would have earned interest of £30.30 had benefit been paid into his account at the appropriate time, you could consider a further payment of £15.00 for loss.

-Special payments to compensate for a loss of bank/building society interest due to funds being withdrawn from interest-bearing accounts the withdrawal was made solely due to the delay in paying the benefit and not to meet an un-associated expenditure.
+Special payments to compensate for a loss of bank/building society interest due to funds being withdrawn from interest-bearing accounts

+120. If a customer has withdrawn funds from an interest-bearing account to meet living expenses because of a delay in paying benefit (or more rarely, chid maintenance), you can consider a special payment to compensate for their loss in interest.
+Again, you should ask for evidence of the withdrawal and the interest rate which applied to that account.
+You would also need to be satisfied that the withdrawal was made solely due to the delay in paying the benefit and not to meet an un-associated expenditure.
 Similarly if the amount of the withdrawal exceeded the amount of the benefit that should have been paid, you may wish to restrict the loss.
 If the delay was such that you had already awarded a payment in respect of any loss in the value of the money you would need to take this into account.
-See paragraph 95 for an example.
+See paragraph 117 for an example.